-- were born overseas and not an Australian resident when you became unable to work or became permanently blind
+- you were born overseas and not an Australian resident when you became unable to work or became permanently blind

-- were the dependent child of an Australian resident when you became unable to work or became permanently blind
+- you were the dependent child of an Australian resident when you became unable to work or became permanently blind

-- continued to be the dependent child of an Australian resident when you became an Australian resident.
+- you continued to be the dependent child of an Australian resident when you became an Australian resident.